 Inviting Interpretation

 What makes minimalist art so compelling is that it can exercise this without requiring representation.
-The line and form of the art are simple which allow the viewers to project their own experiences and feelings about the art.
+The line and form of the art are simple, allowing viewers to project their own experiences and feelings onto it.
 With its open–ended readability, we have a personal connection to the piece each time we encounter it.

 Timelessness in Minimalism

-Minimalist drawings are timeless and trend and style agnostic.
-They keep their focus on fundamentals, so they are always relevant, no matter what the fashion du jour in the arts.
-They are so appealing because they are able to talk to me about universal themes like beauty, solitude and connection with simple language.
+Minimalist drawings are timeless and trend and style-agnostic.
+They keep their focus on fundamentals, so they remain relevant no matter what the fashion du jour in the arts.
+They are so appealing because they can talk to me about universal themes like beauty, solitude, and connection with simple language.

 Conclusion

-Minimalism in drawing is the art of minimalism through line and form.
-Minimalists use symbols, colors and patterns to focus a viewer’s attention on a single idea without creating a visual clutter that distracts; minimalists create works of depth with strong emotional depth.
-Line and shape are intentionally used to encourage contemplation and interpretation of everyday moments that give way to powerful visual narratives.
-Minimalist drawings remind us that simplicity is beauty, a lesson we need not only learn through art but in our day to day lives as well.
-By accepting minimalism we can enjoy art and the world as it is, in its most basic form.
+Minimalism in drawing is the art of using line and form to create.
+Minimalists use symbols, colors, and patterns to focus a viewer’s attention on a single idea without creating visual clutter that distracts; they create works of depth with strong emotional impact.
+Line and shape are intentionally used to encourage contemplation and interpretation of everyday moments, which give rise to powerful visual narratives.
+Minimalist drawings remind us that simplicity is beauty, a lesson we need to learn not only through art but also in our day-to-day lives.
+By embracing minimalism, we can enjoy art and the world as they are, in their most basic form.